khanhmuy/hackintosh-x454lab/README.md

 | OpenCore | 0.8.6                   |
 | macOS    | Mojave 10.14.6 |

-- Supported macOS versions: High Sierra, Mojave, Catalina (Big Sur and above has not been tested)
+- Supported macOS versions: High Sierra, Mojave, Catalina (Big Sur and above has not been tested) (Use Mojave and newer if you want Wi-Fi with the AR9485)

 ## Info / Disclaimer
 ### Info